huzaibsayyed/Cyber-Threat-Monitoring-Dashboard/README.md

 # Cyber-Threat-Monitoring-Dashboard
 The project demonstrates a Threat Monitoring Dashboard to simulate the basic functionality of a Managed Detection and Response (MDR) platform.

-Here's a simple Proof of Concept (PoC) project you can build using Django and React that aligns with cybersecurity themes like those offered by Critical Start.
+Here's a simple Proof of Concept (PoC) project you can build using Django and React that aligns with cybersecurity theme.
 The project demonstrates a **Threat Monitoring Dashboard** to simulate the basic functionality of a Managed Detection and Response (MDR) platform.

 ---